Crater Lake Institute

 A free guide and library about Crater Lake National Park

-This rather amazing photo of the Watchman and whitebark pines high about Crater Lake was taken by Ranger Dave Grimes.
-If used, please credit him.
+This rather amazing photo of the Watchman and whitebark pines high above Crater Lake was taken by Ranger Dave Grimes.
+If used elsewhere, please credit him.

 NEW: The Smith History has been revised.
 Over 50 years in the making, this is the most complete public history of Crater Lake.